 Essentially, this is a verbal affirmation love language.
 A person who prefers this language feels most affirmed when they hear verbal confirmation of the fact.
 Put more plainly, Words of Affirmation include encouraging words, compliments, kind remarks, and even romantic poems.
-To feel best-loved, these individuals must hear it spoken to them (or written to them).
+To feel best-loved, these individuals must hear it spoken to them (or written to them–or even texted!).
 Let’s dive in further.

 How to Speak the Words of Affirmation Love Language – Plus Words of Affirmation Examples

 If you connect with the Words of Affirmation Love Language, then this article may be more than clear to you.
 But what about those of us who don’t find that verbal declarations of love come naturally?